facebook/pyre-check/docs/pysa_precollectors.md

 This model generator is intended to taint all arguments to [Django view functions](https://docs.djangoproject.com/en/2.2/topics/http/views/) as `UserControlled`.
-This us useful when you have views that receive user-controlled data as arguments separate from the `HttpRequest` parameter, such as when [capturing values from the request path](https://docs.djangoproject.com/en/2.2/topics/http/urls/#example).
+This is useful when you have views that receive user-controlled data as arguments separate from the `HttpRequest` parameter, such as when [capturing values from the request path](https://docs.djangoproject.com/en/2.2/topics/http/urls/#example).